MHKiT-Software/MHKiT/README.md

   ```
   git commit -m 'A descriptive message here describing why or what was changed in the documentation'
   ```
-  - Finally, push the changes to your fork.
-If you did not create a feture branch simply type `git push` if you created a feture branch type
+  - Finally, push the changes to your fork's (``yourFork``) feature branch (``featureBranchName``).
   ```
-  git push -u origin featureBranchName
+  git push -u yourFork featureBranchName
   ```
+  - If you did not create a feature branch simply type `git push`

+## Step 6.
+Submit a Pull Request
+- submit a pull request to merge the revisions on your fork with master, https://github.com/MHKiT-Software/MHKiT/pulls

 # Best Practices
   - Run spell check (not built into most text editors)